biosustain/GRASP/docs/_build/html/_sources/model_analysis.rst.txt

 It is worth keeping in mind that GRASP uses scaled enzyme and metabolite concentrations.
 This is important when simulating perturbations.

-While for enzymes, the concentrations are always scaled concentrations and any perturbations applied will be relative to the reference state (1), for metabolites perturbations can be defined either relative to the reference state (2) or in terms of absolute concentrations, by setting the variable ``metsAbsOrRel`` to ``'rel'`` or ``'abs'``, respectively.
+While for enzymes, the concentrations are always scaled concentrations and any perturbations applied will be relative to the reference state, for metabolites perturbations can be defined either relative to the reference state or in terms of absolute concentrations, by setting the variable ``metsAbsOrRel`` to ``'rel'`` or ``'abs'``, respectively.

 As an example, if the initial concentration for a given enzyme is set to ``2``, this means its concentration will be twice its concentration in the reference state.
 The same is true for metabolites if ``metsAbsOrRel`` is set to ``'rel'``.